 In some countries, emphasis is placed on people, with punctuality (time), being secondary.
-In America there is a high value on punctuality, while in many countries time commitments are viewed much more casually.
+In America, there is a high value on punctuality.
+While in many countries time commitments are viewed much more casually, in the U.S. people expect you to arrive when you said you would.
 Common courtesy suggests arriving a few minutes before the agreed upon time or right on time, but more than 5-10 minutes late may be considered disrespectful.

 If you receive a dinner invitation to someone's home, they will expect you to arrive very close to the time they gave you, either a few minutes early or a few minutes late.
-If you arrive too early, they will likely not feel prepared, but if you arrive too late you may communicate a disrespect for their time.
+If you arrive too early, they will likely not feel prepared, but if you arrive too late, you communicate a disrespect for their time.
 If you find that you are running late, call your host and explain that you still plan to come and give them an estimate of when you will arrive.

-If you receive an invitation for an "open house" type of event, the time frame becomes much more casual.
-Often the host will simply set a window of time for the event, and guests can come and go during that period of time without offending anyone.
-If the invitation specifies a party from 3 pm to 6 pm, and you aren't sure whether it's an open house type of event or not, ask the host specifically about expectations for arrival and departure time.
+However, if you receive an invitation for an "open house" type of event, the time frame becomes much more casual.
+Often the host will simply set a window of time for the event, and guests can come and go during that window without offending anyone.
+If the invitation specifies a party from 3 p.m. to 6 p.m., and you aren't sure whether it's an open house type of event or not, ask the host specifically if you should plan to arrive at 3 p.m. and leave at 6 p.m. or if you should just come sometime after 3 p.m. and plan to leave by 6 p.m.

 When you schedule a business or medical appointment, a conference with a professor or a dinner reservation, you should expect to arrive precisely when you schedule the appointment or just a few minutes early.
-Businesses tend to run on tight schedules and a late arrival may disrupt operations.
+Businesses tend to run on tight schedules and a late arrival throws off the whole agenda.
 Often you will be asked to reschedule your appointment if you arrive 15 minutes or more after the arranged time.
 Regarding a medical appointment, you may be charged or fined for the missed or late appointment.

-If an appointment or reservation is not required at a business, it will likely state that "walk-ins are welcome."
+If businesses do not need you to make an appointment or reservation, they will likely market the fact that "walk-ins are welcome."
 This means you can arrive without an appointment.

-Waiting in Line
+Waiting in Line -